 This is the well-known saying that is at the heart of the 1941 Universal Studios film The Wolfman.
 This film completes the quartet of monsters that are at the heart of the Universal horror franchise: the Frankenstein Monster, Dracula, The Mummy, and the Wolfman.
 While there were certainly other creatures and monsters in the films in this time period, these are the four most prominent.

 While we see science run out of control and ancient evils in the other films, in The Wolfman, we view a story of tragedy that is focused on an ordinary man, Larry Talbot, who is swept up in unfortunate events beyond his control.
 Because he is bitten by a werewolf while trying to save a girl and lives, Larry Talbot is fated to become such a beast himself.

 The director and producer was George Waggner, and the writer was Kurt Siodmak.
 Most of our contemporary views about werewolf behavior do not come from ancient traditions or medieval European beliefs but from the mythology that Siodmak created for this movie.
 Siodmak created the idea that the time of the full moon is when a werewolf takes it form and that to become one, a person must be bitten by a werewolf and survive.

-More importantly, he included elements of tragedy, of a man fated to murder and to be destroyed, despite his desire to be a good person.
+More importantly, he included elements of classical tragedy, of a man fated to murder and to be destroyed, despite his desire to be a good person.
 The incantation the gypsy woman Maleva intones over Larry Talbot after his death illustrates this theme: